stonerlab/Stoner-PythonCode/doc/readme.rst

 ~~~~~~~~~~~~

 Version 0.7 onwards are tested using the Travis-CI services with unit test coverage assessed by Coveralls.
 We currently test against
-python 2.7 and 3.5 via Travis and internally test on Python 3.6.
+python 2.7 and 3.6 via Travis and internally test on Python 3.5 as well.
 Overall code quality
 is measured by landscape.io.
 The current status is shown at the top of this readme.

 Citing the Stoner Package